leapengine/leapengine/README.md

-# Leapengine - Make your product multiplayer, in just 5 minutes!
+# leapengine - Make your product multiplayer, in just 5 minutes!

 Welcome to the Leapengine GitHub repo!